iliarafa/Election_Analysis/README.md

 ### Summary

 The script worked well in our analysis.
 We were dealing with a small number of candidates and a small number of counties, but our script is already built to work in larger scale elections.
 What we could work on is deeper specifics.
-We could modify our script to include more parameters like age and gender or any other demographic value.
+We can modify our script to include more parameters like age and gender or any other demographic value.
 These would help the election commission interpret the result in greater depths.
-Another important tool would be provided to us if we modified the code further to compare election results with the last election.
-This would give the commission an insight on voter movement between the isles and other qualitative information.
+Another important tool would be provided to us if we modified the code further to compare election resultswith the last election.
+This would give the commission an insight on voter movement between the islesand other qualitative information.